Devinn-w/Cloud-computing/README.md

 ## Installation

+This project builds upon the standard COMP90024 workshop setup provided by teaching staff.

+We assume the following base infrastructure is already configured as per the course guidelines:

+- Kubernetes cluster
+- Fission serverless platform installed
+- Elasticsearch deployed and accessible at `elasticsearch-master.elastic.svc.cluster.local:9200`
+- Basic authentication credentials stored via ConfigMap `shared-data`

+ We followed the instructor-provided setup and specifications from the practical labs.

-#### JupyterJupyter Notebook
+### JupyterJupyter Notebook

 To test the frontend analysis notebook, install Jupyter and required Python packages:
    -pip install notebook pandas matplotlib requests Then launch the frontend notebook:
    -cd frontend
    -jupyter notebook trump_tariff_analysis.ipynb

 The notebook allows us to:
    -Query Mastodon and Reddit sentiment endpoints -Visualize trends using matplotlib
    -Validate API responses using Python

 ## Instructions
 This system uses Fission functions running on a Kubernetes cluster.
 You can access the system through HTTP API calls after setting up a local port forwarding.